-Biologists and wildlife biologists wrote scientific papers and discussed them with the public, policymakers and educators.
+Biologists and wildlife biologists wrote scientific papers and discussed them with the public, policymakers, and educators.

 Observation Skills: It is important to observe the slightest change in behavior or appearance of the animal and target various components around animals.

-Critical Thinking Skills: Wildlife biologists will be able to decide from examinations, research results, and scientific observation.
+Critical Thinking Skills: Wildlife biologists will be able to decide from examinations, research results, and scientific observations.
 Biologists and wildlife biologists need sound reasoning and judgment to make decisions from experimental results and scientific observation.